njons/Founders-and-Coders-cohort14/README.md

 * user authentication with bcryptjs
 * cookies: creating cookies with jsonwebtoken and reding cookies with cookie

-### :wavy_dash: Design challenge: Userflow
-* Try to create a userflow and wireframes for your project

 ### :rocket: Team project: Mackerel Time V2.0 - now with user accounts!
 The project brief asked for: